Turkish lira hits record low as world inflation looms

-The currency - by far the worst performer in emerging markets (EMs) this year - weakened beyond the intraday low of 8.58 that it touched in November.
-It recouped some losses and was at 8.562 against the U.S. currency at 0834 GMT.
+The lira - by far the weakest performer in emerging markets this year - slipped beyond its November intraday low of 8.58, marking the latest step in a years-long depreciation that has dogged the Middle East’s top economy.

 The lira has tumbled 16% since mid-March when President Tayyip Erdogan abruptly fired a hawkish and market-friendly central bank chief and replaced him with Sahap Kavcioglu, who had criticised recent rate hikes.

-“Earlier than expected (monetary) tightening in advanced economies is the most serious risk for Turkey because the inflationary pressures are mounting across the globe,” said Hakan Kara, former chief economist at the central bank who is now at Bilkent University

-“If there was an early tapering (of U.S. Federal Reserve asset purchases) that would not be good news for emerging economies, especially for the ones facing external fragilities,” he said on a World Bank panel on Thursday.

-The lira has slipped for four days straight in part, bankers said, because of calls for early elections from opposition parties in the face of uncorroborated allegations against government officials from a mafia boss.
+Bankers say a four-day currency slide in part reflects calls for early elections from opposition parties in the face of uncorroborated allegations against government officials from a mafia boss.

 The series of accusations this month by Sedat Peker, whose YouTube videos have been watched by millions, have forced Erdogan to defend his interior minister and insist that elections will not happen until 2023 as scheduled.